Resources for the College Process

 University of Southern California, Los Angeles, CA

-At Greystone Educational Consulting, our goal is to help our clients get into a great college, as well as become happy, engaged college students and healthy, successful adults.
+At Greystone Educational Consulting, my goal is to help my clients get into a great college, as well as become happy, engaged college students and healthy, successful adults.
+I am a Professional Member of the Independent Educational Consultants Association and proudly serve on their outreach committee.